Eddis Tutorial Services

 If you have looked at the examinations board and have not found any suitable exam centres, have a look at HE-Exams Wikia, created by some hardworking home educators: he-exams.wikia.org/wiki/Finding_an_exam_centre

 There are several organizations working with home educators, run by home educators, and all are knowledgeable about our community.
-If you belong to a home education group, ask around for exam centre help.
-Please look through the link above, or go straight to Tutors and Exams, as they have several exam centres located around the UK.
+If you belong to a local or national home education group, ask around for exam centre help.
+Please look through the link above.
+There are several companies who work with private candidates, so have a look around.
+For example, Tutors and Exams, have several exam centres located around the UK.

 There are many more centres, so don't despair!
-Contact me to see if I can help you find one.
+Contact me at samantha@eddistutorial.com OR sameddis@gmail.com to see if I can help you find one.

 Private Candidates Centres in the USA